Mapaor4/simple-typst-editor/README.md

 - Everything client-side thanks to typst.ts
 - Minimal simple demo with compile button and debounce auto-compilation (it compiles as you type)
 - Portable.
 Structured to be as framework-agnostic as possible.
-This is the NextJS version.
-You can find a Vite+Svelte version [here](https://github.com/Mapaor/typst-online-vite).
+This is the NextJS minimal version.
+You can find a minimal Vite+Svelte version [here](https://github.com/Mapaor/typst-online-vite).
+You can also find a more full-featured demo [here](https://typst-online-editor.vercel.app).

 ## Credits